 You can recognize the approved OCP uniform coat not only from its Scorpion OCP pattern in durable ripstop fabric, but also through distinct features.
 Direct feedback from post-combat surveys inspired construction updates.
 Answering the demand for more storage and patch space, the upper-sleeve pocket is full-inch longer than previous uniform coats.
 To top it off, a fold-down collar provides a clean, traditional appearance.

-With the OCP coat, commanders can authorize sleeves to be rolled up.
-However, cuffs must remain visible and the sleeve must rest within 1 inch of the forearm when the arm is bent at 90 degrees.
+With the OCP coat, commanders can authorize sleeves to be rolled up, so it's a good idea to learn how to roll your uniform sleeves camouflage out However, cuffs must remain visible and the sleeve must rest within 1 inch of the forearm when the arm is bent at 90 degrees.
 Shop OCP Uniform Coats

 Every feature on OCP uniform pants has been thoughtfully designed to enhance performance in operational settings, from the ripstop Scorpion OCP camouflage fabric to the abundance of storage.
 Reinforced knees, rip-resistant fabric and military-grade stitching ensure these trousers will withstand whatever you throw at them.
 Look for the silent button-closure pockets, an upgrade from noisy, cover-blowing Velcro pockets on previous combat uniforms.
 Plus, a traditional button-fly mimics the legendary battle dress uniform, while also promoting a neat, professional appearance.
 Shop OCP Uniform Pants